jimkinsey/bhuj/README.md

 * strict mode i.e. require keys to be present and usable in the context of the tag
 * improve README - more examples
 * refactor the section-type tags so that there is a distinction between value and section tags - should simplify code
+* Mustache should return Mustache.Failure, NOT Any
+* Tidy up the template parser